Overview

 curl https://pay.crypto.com/api/payments/fa176d2e-8f58-419d-a531-e2c8e4dc3fa9 \

 Retrieves the details of a payment that has previously been created.
-Supply the unique payment ID that was returned from your previous request, and Crypto.com Pay will return the corresponding payment information.
-The same information is returned when creating or refunding the payment.
+Supply the unique payment ID that was returned from your previous request, and the API will return the corresponding payment information.

 Response